-The Clubs facilitate veterans (also quite often current service personnel) meeting face to face in a relaxed, safe, social environment; that is our primary aim and function above all others, to allow veterans to ‘return to the tribe’.
-For more information visit the Armed Forces Breakfast Club website
+The Clubs facilitate veterans and often current service personnel too meeting face-to-face in a relaxed, safe, social environment; that is our primary aim and function above all others, to allow veterans to ‘return to the tribe’.
+For more information and to find a club near you visit the Armed Forces Breakfast Club website

 Hatfield and Welwyn G.C.
 Armed Forces and Veterans Breakfast Club

 This Club meets on the first Sunday of every month at 10am at Harpsfield Hall Wetherspoons in Hatfield.
 Further details available from National Liaison Officer at firstname.lastname@example.org.

 Hemel Hempstead Armed Forces and Veterans Breakfast Club

 This Club meets on the third Sunday of every month at 9.30am at the Full House, Hemel Hempstead.
 Further details available from email@example.com.